 Before eCommerce took over, the logistics of traditional retail were quite straightforward.
 All goods were usually shipped in bulk to a warehouse and then later delivered to individual brick and mortar stores where consumers could pick them up.
 This meant less waste on packaging, creating a win-win situation for the shopper, the retailer, and the environment.

 Fast forward to the era of eCommerce; things have changed immensely as now a significant portion of shoppers prefer to shop online.
 While it has brought a lot of conveniences, the downside is that we're drowning in a sea of packaging waste.
 For instance, as a leading eCommerce retailer behind 50% of all online purchases, Amazon has been repeatedly bashed for its wasteful packaging practices.
 The eCommerce giant has a reputation of shipping tiny products in oversized boxes filled with plastic air pillows.
-However, after a long time of being under fire, the company is finally turning over a new page by coming up with a new packaging program.
+However, after a long time of being under fire, the company is finally turning over a new page by implementing an updated packaging policy that is intended to reduce wasteful packaging in Amazon shipments.

 In a bid to reduce packaging waste and cut on shipping costs, Amazon now requires all vendors on its platform to avoid using oversized packaging boxes.
 The policy became valid on 1st August 2019 and is part of Amazon's Frustration-free program.
 Under the new guidelines, any vendor who fails to adhere will get a $1.99 chargeback on every order that violates the requirements.
 Vendors who adhere, on the other hand, will have something to smile about as they'll receive a $1 credit.